floooh/sokol/README.md

       find this mentioned in any Xcode release notes though).
 Compiling with ARC disabled should also work on older Xcode versions though.
     - Various internal code cleanup things:
-        - The remaining 'top-level' static ObjC id variables in the sokol_gfx.h Metal backend have been moved into the global static state structure (that's the reason why __has_feature(objc_arc_fields) is required now when compiling with ARC)
-        - sokol_app.h had the same 'structural cleanup' as sokol_gfx.h in January, all internal data has been merged into a single big state structure, backend specific data has been moved closer to each other in the header, and backend-specific structures and functions have been named more consistently for better 'searchability'
+        - sokol_app.h had the same 'structural cleanup' as sokol_gfx.h in January, all internal state (including ObjC id's) has been merged into a single big state structure.
+Backend specific struct declarations have been moved closer together in the header, and backend-specific structures and functions have been named more consistently for better 'searchability'
-        - The 'mini GL' loader in the sokol_app.h Win32+WGL backend has been rewritten to use X-Macros which killed a lot of redundant and error-prone lines of code
+        - The 'mini GL' loader in the sokol_app.h Win32+WGL backend has been rewritten to use X-Macros (less redundant lines of code)
         - All macOS and iOS code has been revised and cleaned up
         - On macOS a workaround for a (what looks like) post-Catalina NSOpenGLView issue has been added: if the sokol_app.h window doesn't fit on screen (and was thus 'clamped' by Cocoa) *AND* the content-size was not set to native Retina resolution, the initial content size was reported as if it was in Retina resolution.
 This caused an empty screen to be rendered in the imgui-sapp demo.
 The workaround is to hook into the NSOpenGLView reshape event at which point the reported content size is correct.
         - On macOS and iOS, the various 'view delegate' objects have been removed, and rendering happens instead in the subclasses of MTKView, GLKView and NSOpenGLView.
         - On macOS and iOS, there's now proper cleanup code in the applicationWillTerminate callback (although note that on iOS this function isn't guaranteed to be called, because an application can also simply be killed by the operating system.

 - **22-Jun-2020**: The X11/GLX backend in sokol_app.h now has (soft-)fullscreen
 support, bringing the feature on par with Windows and macOS.
 Many thanks to